Whatsapp Icon

 Frequent Infections: Due to the reduced number of white blood cells, infections can occur more frequently.
 These infections can be more severe and take longer to resolve than in individuals with a normal white blood cell count.

-Sore Throat: A sore throat, or any sign of discomfort in the throat, can be an early indicator of a developing infection, signaling that your body may be experiencing neutropenia.
+Sore Throat: A sore throat, or any sign of discomfort in the throat, can be an early indicator of a developing infection, signalling that your body may be experiencing neutropenia.

 Mouth Ulcers: Painful ulcers in the mouth, or sores, are common in people experiencing neutropenia.
 They can make eating and drinking uncomfortable, posing a challenge to maintaining adequate nutrition.